zapatos24/senator_nlp_vote_prediction/README.md

 ![XGB NLP ROC](images/xgb_nlp_roc.png)

 Incorporation of text appears to improve the F1 score, but slightly decrease the ROC score.
-Suggests that while the model improves at the rounded binary classification of a yea or nea vote, those votes it predicts incorrectly it predicts more confidently in the opposite direction.
+This suggests that while the model improves at the rounded binary classification of a yea or nea vote, those votes it predicts incorrectly it predicts more confidently in the opposite direction.

 ### Hyperparameter Tuning

-The final thing I did with the XGBoost model is some hyperparameter tuning, see what additional shifts we can make to eek out the last of that F1 score.
-I performed a nested iteration through 'n_estimators', 'max_depth', 'learning_rate', 'subsample', 'colsample_bytree', and 'gamma'.
+The final thing I did with the XGBoost model is some hyperparameter tuning, to see what additional shifts we can make in eeking out the last of that F1 score and ROC curve.
+I performed a nested iteration through 'n_estimators', 'max_depth', 'learning_rate', 'subsample', 'colsample_bytree', and 'gamma', seen below:

 ```python
 n_estimators = [100, 500, 1000]